 Talk to your lender about mortgage arrears

-If you are worried about paying your mortgage it's important that you talk to your lender as soon as possible.
-Don't ignore their phone calls or letters as this will only make matters worse.
+It's important that you talk to your lender as soon as possible if you are worried about paying your mortgage.
+Answer their phone calls or letters as ignoring them will only make matters worse.
 There is often a solution, but it usually involves negotiating with your lender.

 If you haven't yet decided what to do about the problem, it is still important to speak to your lender as soon as possible.
 Let your lender know that you are taking steps to put things right, and then get specialist housing or debt advice.